fergald/docs/explainers/permissions-policy-unload.md

 we must choose whether to allow BFCacheing or whether to make the unload event reliable.

-In some browsers like Desktop Chrome and Desktop Firefox, the existence of unload handlers makes a page ineligible for BFCache, hurting performance.
+Some browsers, like Desktop Chrome and Desktop Firefox, have chosen to keep the unload event reliable, so the existence of unload handlers makes a page ineligible for BFCache, hurting performance.
 In others like Android Chrome & Android [Firefox](https://groups.google.com/a/mozilla.org/g/dev-platform/c/3pQRLPZnQgQ/m/dsA1w4iiAwAJ), and WebKit-based browsers (Desktop Safari & all iOS browsers),